janymuong/janymuong/README.md

 > ### [`$ whoami`](./about-me.md)

-I am a Software Engineer and Cloud DevOps Engineer, and I do other things :)
+I am a Software and Cloud DevOps Engineer, and I do other things :)
 <!-- <br/><br/>

 <!--